AlexHls/hesmapy/README.md

 ### Hydro

 #### Hydro1D
 This module contains the tools for one-dimensional hydro models.
-**Usage:**
+See below for some basic usage examples.

 Loading models:
 ```python
 import hesmapy.base as hp